carrionalfredo/Spaceship-Titanic/README.md

 ```python
 lgr = LogisticRegression(max_iter=2000, C=6, class_weight='balanced')
 ```
-With this setup, after fit the model with `x_train`  and `y_train`, the coeficients of the model are:
+With this setup, after fit the model with `x_train`  and `y_train`, the coefficients of the model are:

 ![](https://github.com/carrionalfredo/Spaceship-Titanic/blob/main/images/Fig_01.png)